ionic-team/ionic-site/docs/nightly/api/service/$ionicPopup/index.md

 A complex popup has a `buttons` array, with each button having a `text` and `type` field, in addition to an `onTap` function.
-The `onTap` function, called when the correspondingbutton on the popup is tapped, will by default close the popup and resolve the popup promise with its return value.
+The `onTap` function, called when the corresponding button on the popup is tapped, will by default close the popup and resolve the popup promise with its return value.
 If you wish to prevent the default and keep the popup open on button tap, call `event.preventDefault()` on the passed in tap event.
 Details below.